johnwiseheart/johnwiseheart/README.md

-I'm a full-stack software engineer from Sydney currently living in Seattle and working at Palantir.
-I currently work on a frontend infrastructure team, building tooling to improve the experience of other frontend developers.
+I'm a full-stack software engineer from Sydney currently living in Seattle and working at at Candid Health!

 You can find a history of my personal projects here on GitHub.